 Examples of Questions to ask in these meetings:

-m.
-Who are the rising stars in the district
+Who are the rising stars in the district?

-q.
-(Add other questions that are pertinent to you getting up to speed in a hurry.
-Note: Remember, do not tell them your goals or make any general observations in this meeting.
+Note: Remember, do not tell them your goals or make any general observations in these meeting.
 That information will spread like wildfire and anyone you interview after that will likely give answers in line with what they have heard.

-After hearing from every administrator who answers to you, meet with them individually a second time and tell them your expectations.
+After hearing from every administrator who answers to you, meet with them individually again and tell them your expectations.
 Ask them if they can meet those expectations, how long will it take, and what help they will need from you and the support staff?
 If they say they can’t meet those expectations, tell them that is okay, but you really need someone who can.

 Gather "baseline" information on the district within the first 30 days and put it into a state-of-the-school report to the board and make it an annual event thereafter.
 This report may overlap your Annual Performance Report but it contains much more practical information for the board to use in making decisions.
 If necessary, ask for financial or other audits to identify any problems you may have inherited.

 Start having regular (quarterly) retreat sessions with the board to get them to talk about their dreams for the district.
-(There should be no action items on this agenda and it would be best if held away from the board room).
-It is here you talk about the future they want for the district, the forces of change at play, and what you need to do to achieve that future.
+It is here you talk about the future they want for the district, the forces of change, and what you need to do to achieve that future.

 Try to initiate at least one money saving/cost cutting measure in the first three months (if it is a cut at the administration building it is even better), and to solve at least one major problem the first year.
 But, unless there is a specific charge or a major concern expressed by the board and acceptable to the community and staff, go slow on making major changes and make sure you have a majority of people on board.

 Learn to "export" decisions.
-Use committees and outside experts on all important or sticky questions, e.g. salary study, management study, facility needs, attendance boundaries, etc. Then let the committee become the lightening rod on the issue.
+Use committees and outside experts on all important or sticky questions, e.g. salary study, management study, building programs, attendance boundaries, etc. Then let a committee become the lightening rod on the issue.
 You develop criteria for the solutions and let them make the decisions.
 This isn't avoiding your job, this is your job.